-On-site therapists at the CACSC provide therapeutic services for children and their non-offending caregivers traumatized by physical abuse, neglect and/or sexual abuse.
-The Therapist are most often able to schedule an initial session with the child and/or family/caregiver within 10 days of coming to the CACSC.
-For many clients this encourages an earlier start to the healing process.
-Each client receives individualized treatment services that address their specific therapeutic needs.
-Mental health services for children can also be provided by other community agencies such as the Mental Health Association Counseling Center, Youthville/FCS Counseling, Kansas Children’s Service League/Wichita Child Guidance Center, and COMCARE of Sedgwick County.
-Referrals are also available to the child and/or caregiver to a private provider when appropriate.
+The CACSC provides on-site therapy for child abuse victims and their non-offending caregivers.
+Licensed therapists are available to schedule an initial session in a timely manner after the first contact with the CACSC, usually within ten days.
+This encourages an earlier start to the healing process.
+Each child and family receives individualized treatment services to address their specific therapeutic needs.
+Mental health services can also be provided by other community agencies such as the Mental Health Association, EmberHope’s FCS counseling program, the Wichita Child Guidance Center of Kansas Children’s Service League, and COMCARE of Sedgwick County.
+Referrals are also made to private therapy providers when appropriate for the family.

 Ensuring the safety and well-being of all children involved in child abuse and neglect investigations is a priority of the CACSC and our partner agencies.
 If there is a concern for physical abuse, children often receive initial medical examinations at a local hospital or clinic.
 Sexual abuse evaluations include forensic examinations that are provided by specially trained nurses at either the Wesley Medical Center’s Sexual Assault Nurse Examiner/Sexual Assault Response Team program, or at Via Christi’s Forensic Nursing program.
 The CACSC team also includes two pediatricians who are board certified in Child Abuse Pediatrics and provide their expertise through case consultation, direct patient care and case review.
 The forensic nurses and the child abuse pediatricians help investigators determine when and where examinations should be scheduled to best address each child’s needs.